 - Professional indemnity arrangement

-Revalidation will be an ongoing process throughout your career and aims to promote good practice and to maintain and strengthen public confidence in the profession.
+Revalidation is an ongoing process throughout your career and aims to promote good practice and to maintain and strengthen public confidence in the profession.